 Old Dominion '03

-Tiffany Huisman, a former member of the U.S. Women's National Field Hockey Team who played in more than 100 international matches including the 2008 Beijing Olympics, enters her second season as UC Davis field hockey's head coach.
+Tiffany Huisman, a former member of the U.S. Women's National Field Hockey Team who played in more than 100 international matches including the 2008 Beijing Olympics, completed her second season as UC Davis field hockey's head coach.